 • Increase the employment retention and earnings of participants and the attainment of recognized postsecondary credentials.

-Fill out the application to get started and send it to Leslie Head at email@example.com.
+Fill out the application to get started and send it to Judy Steiner at email@example.com.

 YEP serves youth by assisting them in developing crucial life skills needed to be successful.
 We assist youth with setting and achieving educational, employment, and career goals.
 A wide variety of services are available including credit recovery, individual training and counseling, employment and career workshops, and opportunities for real-life employment experiences with local employers in the community.